utkusarioglu/my-jenkins/README.md

 5. Return the jenkins startup admin password along with the url that the user shall visit

-### Using jenkins

 Jenkins instance shall be available at: `<Host ip>:<Jenkins port>`.
-Once the `./run_image.ps1` is run on the host machine, it will return the initial admin password to continue the setup.
+Once the `./init.ps1` is run on the host machine, it will return the initial admin password to continue the setup.

-Setup and operation of Jenkins after said stage is beyond the scope of this repo.
+Setup of Jenkins after said stage is beyond the scope of this repo.

+### Subsequent runs of Jenkins on the host

+After the initalization, Jenkins containers can be started by using the script `./run.ps1`.
+As long as docker volumes `jenkins-data` and `jenkins-docker-certs` are intact, Jenkins should work nominally.